-- For example, in light of persistent low commodity prices and the corresponding effect on the Company's stock performance, no Named Executive Officer received a base compensation increase in 2015 and none is expected to receive such an increase in 2016 (page 52); - Adjustments to our compensation peer group are made annually to ensure that it continues to be relevant (page 38); - One half of all equity awards granted to our Senior Executives in 2015 were granted in the form of performance shares - restricted stock which will ultimately vest at the end of the three year performance period and the amount, if any, that will be paid is based solely on relative total shareholder return performance for the three year period following the year of the award (page 45); - We have a policy limiting the amount of equity held by an officer which can be pledged as security for a credit line (page 48) and effective May 18, 2016 the Company has adopted a policy to preclude directors and senior officers from pledging additional stock in the future and to preclude any senior officer from opening a new account which has credit secured by Company securities (page 48); and - We have adopted stock ownership guidelines for Senior Officers and Directors which require retention of a specified portion of all equity grants until the ownership multiple is held.
-All Named Executive Officers and Directors currently meet the stock ownership policy requirements (page 47-48).
+- For example, in light of persistent low commodity prices and the corresponding effect on the Company's stock performance, no Named Executive Officer received a base compensation increase in 2016 (page 52); - Adjustments to our compensation peer group are made annually to ensure that it continues to be relevant (page 39); - One half of all equity awards granted to our Senior Executives in 2016 were granted in the form of performance shares restricted stock which will ultimately vest at the end of the three year performance period and the amount, if any, that will be paid is based solely on relative total shareholder return performance for the three year period following the year of the award (page 43); - We have a policy limiting the amount of equity held by an officer which can be pledged as security for a credit line (page 48) and effective May 18, 2016 the Company has adopted a policy to preclude Directors and Senior Executives from pledging additional stock in the future and to preclude any Senior Executive from opening a new account which has credit secured by Company securities (page 48); and - We have adopted stock ownership guidelines for Senior Executives and Directors which require retention of a specified portion of all equity grants until the ownership multiple is held.
+All Named Executive Officers and Directors (not including our two-newest directors) currently meet the stock ownership policy requirements (page 48).

-Important Dates for 2017 Annual Meeting of Stockholders (page 69)
+Important Dates for 2018 Annual Meeting of Stockholders (page 69)

-Stockholders proposals submitted for inclusion in our 2017 proxy statement pursuant to Securities Exchange Act of 1934 Rule 14a-8 must be received by us no later than December 10, 2016.
+Stockholders proposals submitted for inclusion in our 2018 proxy statement pursuant to Securities Exchange Act of 1934 Rule 14a-8 must be received by us no later than December 8, 2017.